gsanchezd/survey_engine/README.md

 # SurveyEngine

-A Rails Engine for building comprehensive survey functionality with email-based duplicate prevention.
+A Rails Engine for building comprehensive survey functionality with authentication-based participant tracking.

 ## Overview